containers/youki/docs/src/user/libcontainer.md

 # libcontainer

-THis crate provides functionality for creating and managing containers.
+This crate provides functionality for creating and managing containers.
 Youki itself uses this crate to manage and control the containers.

 This exposes several modules, each dealing with a specific aspect of working with containers.